kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 ## API compatibility

-Kubernetes device plugin support is in beta.
-The API may change before stabilization, in incompatible ways.
+Prior to v1.10, the versioning scheme required the Device Plugin's API version to match exactly the Kubelet's version.
+On graduation of this feature to Beta in v1.12 this is no longer a hard requirement.
+The API is versioned and has been stable since Beta graduation of this feature.
+Because of this, Kubelet upgrades should be seamless but there still may be changes in the API before stabilization making upgrades not guaranteed to be non-breaking.

+NOTE: Graduation of Device Manager to a stable feature in v1.26 does not imply graduation of device plugin API to a stable API.

 As a project, Kubernetes recommends that device plugin developers:

-* Watch for changes in future releases.
+* Watch for Device Plugin API changes in the future releases.
 * Support multiple versions of the device plugin API for backward/forward compatibility.

-If you enable the DevicePlugins feature and run device plugins on nodes that need to be upgraded to a Kubernetes release with a newer device plugin API version, upgrade your device plugins to support both versions before upgrading these nodes.
+To run device plugins on nodes that need to be upgraded to a Kubernetes release with a newer device plugin API version, upgrade your device plugins to support both versions before upgrading these nodes.
 Taking that approach will ensure the continuous functioning of the device allocations during the upgrade.

 ## Monitoring device plugin resources